 With her trademark ambition and enthusiasm, Gillian inspires her teams to achieve exceptional results, and has led many award-winning projects.
 With over 20 years of professional experience in practice, teaching, research and design advice, she is committed to the valuable contribution of research in design and in practice.
-She is currently completing a funded doctoral research thesis on the schism between elite and popular taste at the University of Sheffield.
+She is currently completing a funded doctoral research thesis on the schism between elite and popular taste, focused on volume-built houses at the University of Sheffield.

 Gillian studied at Cambridge and Harvard and prior to joining P&P she was project architect for the award-winning Straw Bale House in Islington.
 She has recently been appointed as Visiting Professor in Interdisciplinary Practice at the University of Reading, under an award from the Royal Academy of Engineering.
 She has taught at many schools of architecture including The Architectural Association and Cambridge, and is a regular external examiner.
 She contributed to the acclaimed book ‘Managing the Brief for Better Design’ and is much in demand as a conference speaker.
 She has also been a key contributor to the RIBA Journal, Teachers’ TV as well asThe Learning Curve and Front Row on Radio 4.MA (Cantab) Dip Arch RIBA